-To best describe my personal style, I am a "California girl" (in my best Katy Perry voice) living on the east coast.
+To best describe my style, I am a "California girl" (in my best Katy Perry voice) living on the east coast.
 My planning style is elegant and sophisticated with a touch of fun.
 I like to add pops of color and bold statement pieces.

 What is an Event Planner?